Bobby Witt: Florida Marlins

 After the 1994 season, Witt signed a one-year deal with the Florida Marlins.
 During the 1995 season, Witt pitched half a season with the Marlins before being traded to Texas.
-He finished his tenure with Florida with a 2-7 record despite having an ERA of 3.90 and a WHIP of under 1.40.
+He finished his tenure with Florida with a 2–7 record despite having an ERA of 3.90 and a WHIP of under 1.40.

-Back to Texas
+Texas Rangers (second stint)

 From 1995 to 1998, Witt had a 36–32 record with Texas.
-His best season during this timeframe was in 1996, when he finished with a 16-12 record despite having an ERA of 5.41.
+His best season during this timeframe was in 1996, when he finished with a 16–12 record despite having an ERA of 5.41.

 On June 30, 1997, he became the first American League pitcher to hit a home run since Roric Harrison on October 3, 1972, and the first American League pitcher to hit a home run in a regular season interleague game.
 His home run was hit off of Ismael Valdez of the Los Angeles Dodgers in the top of the sixth inning.
 The bat with which he hit this home run is now in the Baseball Hall of Fame.